haleB0B/HOSSTAR/README.md

 3.  **Wire external components:** Connect the potentiometer, 5-way switch, and tactile buttons to the appropriate pins on the PCB shield using jumper wires.
 4.  **Enclosure:** Integrate the assembled electronics into your 3D-printed flightstick handle.

+Find some more details around this project here: https://www.instructables.com/The-Gimbal-less-Joystick-Redefining-Control-With-a/

 ## Usage

 After successfully uploading the firmware and assembling the hardware: